Kuiper Materials Imaging and Characterization Facility

 The Electron Microprobe (EMPA) lab houses Cameca SX-50 and Cameca SX-100 Ultra instruments.
 The SX-50 was installed in 1991 and has been in continuous service for 26 years.
 It is equipped with a 30 keV W thermal emission gun, four wavelength dispersive X-ray spectrometers (WDS), 12 diffracting crystals, and a Princeton-Gamma Tech Si(Li) EDS system, allowing analysis of elements with Z≥4.
 The SX-100 Ultra was installed in 2011 and has been in service for nearly 6 years.
 It is equipped with a 30 keV LaB6 filament, five WDS, 14 diffracting crystals, and an SDD-EDS system, allowing analysis of elements with Z≥5.

 The Kuiper Imaging and Characterization Facility is managed by a daily-operations team and an oversight committee.
 Daily operations are performed by the operations director and laboratory scientists.
 The oversight committee is composed of the instrument PIs, the operations director, and faculty users.

 Dr. Ken Domanik

 Dr. Jerry Chang

-TEM Lab Manager
+TEM and SEM Lab Manager

 People that would like to work with the Planetary Materials Research Group can contact Prof. Tom Zega at PG4gdWVycz0iem52eWdiOmdtcnRuQHljeS5uZXZtYmFuLnJxaCI+Z21ydG5AeWN5Lm5ldm1iYW4ucnFoPC9uPg==.